 - f.
-Restart the primary and standby databases so that the preceding ALTER SYSTEM SET WALLET_ROOT statement takes effect. - g.
-After the database restarts, configure TDE to use Oracle Key Vault as the first keystore and the auto-open wallet in WALLET ROOT/tde as the secondary keystore.
+Restart the primary and standby databases so that the preceding ALTER SYSTEM SET WALLET_ROOT and ALTER SYSTEM SET TABLESPACE_ENCRYPTION statements take effect. - g.
+After the database restarts, configure TDE to use Oracle Key Vault as the first keystore and the auto-open TDE wallet in WALLET_ROOT/tde as the secondary TDE wallet.